 Reading & Language Arts

-For math instruction, the Saxon math program is used, which spirals our math curriculum.
-A focus is made on basic math facts, as well as strategies to help with math facts.
+First Grade uses the enVisionmath 2.0 math program.
+The class focuses on basic addition and subtraction strategies.
 Students begin solving word problems, pulling out important information and disregarding unnecessary information.
 Skip counting is reviewed to help with counting money and telling time, as well as to help with the introduction of multiplication.
 Math tools, like rulers, unifix cubes, tangrams, dice, and geoboards are used to create a hands-on experience.

 In Science, students learn how to sort and classify plants, animals, and items based on different characteristics like shape, size, texture, and color.
-In the classroom, Harcourt’s science textbook is used to help with instruction.
-Students also study animals and see animal habitats first hand at the Smithsonian National Zoo.
+In the classroom, Science Fusion is used to help with instruction.

 In Social Studies, students compare schools from the past to the present using Harcourt’s Horizon text.
 The class also looks at their role in the community, as well as the role that certain professions play in the community.
 Students discover their responsibilities as members of their city, state, and country and further explain what they can do to make their home a better place.
-The class uses Time for Kids to discuss current events.
+We also discuss current events and holidays throughout the year.

 First Grade uses Loyola Press’s Christ Our Life religion textbook to guide discussions about how God is our Father and how He sent us His Son, Jesus.
 Students learn about ways Jesus shows us His love and how God is good.
 Students learn that they are all members of God’s Church and how they can be be more like Jesus.
 Lastly, students learn about the Golden Rule and the importance of treating others with respect.